-It is important to note that alongside of that the youth have described soccer as central to their self-concept, they also do not see themselves as good at any other occupation and do not think about alternative career paths.
-Most of the youth also expressed great confidence in their chances of becoming professional soccer players in adulthood and making a living from this occupation in a way that includes financial well-being.
-This perception is challenged against the background of studies in various countries that demonstrate that a very small percentage of children and adolescents who engage in sports will become professional athletes in adulthood (Farmer, 2019).
-For example, the chances of becoming a professional football player in the United States are 1-4,233 (0.02%), in men's basketball 1-11,771 (0.008%), in women's basketball 1-13,015 (0.007%), and in soccer 1-5768 (0.017%) (Luke, 2016).
-In Israel, statistical estimates report that between 1% -2% of children who engage in professional sports will continue their professional sports careers after the age of 18 (Tolchin, 2021).
+It is important to note that, alongside their description of soccer as central to their self-concept, the youth do not see themselves as good at any other occupation and do not consider alternative career paths.
+Most also expressed great confidence in their chances of becoming professional soccer players in adulthood and making a living from this occupation in a way that includes financial well-being.
+This perception, however, is challenged by studies in various countries that have found only a very small percentage of children and adolescents who engage in sports become professional athletes in adulthood (Farmer, 2019).
+For example, the chances of becoming a professional football player in the United States are 1–4,233 (0.02%), in men's basketball 1–11,771 (0.008%), in women's basketball 1–13,015 (0.007%), and in soccer 1–5,768 (0.017%) (Luke, 2016).
+In Israel, statistical estimates report that only 1–2% of children who engage in professional sports will continue in professional sports careers after the age of 18 (Tolchin, 2021).

-This closed perception of the professional future and future orientation in other areas, as a number of researchers have revealed, does not benefit the individual because it does not help him/her control their future or open existential alternatives for them (Silva and & Corse, 2018; Soulimani-Aidan, 2017).
-The youth in our studies not only portray soccer as the only occupation they are good at (or describe that they are bad at other areas) but they also did not describe an open future, which has been depicted by a number of researchers as cultural capital or an “intrapersonal asset” (Oshri et al., 2018, p.
-1465) It contributes to success, helps individuals prepare for challenges or barriers that may arise in the future, and practices agentic creativity when plans fail (Appadurai, 2004; Baillergeau & Duyvendak, 2022).
-The youths also did not convey academic aspirations of jobs that require academic education.
-The absence of such aspirations is disturbing in light of the findings of Tai et al. (2006) for example that the probability of young people in the United States who aspired to a career in science at the age of 14 to study engineering or physical sciences is 3.4 times higher than those who did not aspire to a career in science.
+As a number of researchers have revealed, the lack of consideration of a professional future in other areas impedes individuals from controlling their future or being open to existential alternatives (Silva & Corse, 2018; Soulimani-Aidan, 2017).
+The youth in our studies not only portray soccer as the only occupation they are good at (or describe that they are bad in other areas), but they also did not anticipate a bright future, which has been depicted by a number of researchers as cultural capital or an “intrapersonal asset” (Oshri et al., 2018, p.
+1465).
+Positive expectations of the future contribute to success, help individuals prepare for challenges or barriers that may arise in the future, and contribute to practicing agentic creativity when plans fail (Appadurai, 2004; Baillergeau & Duyvendak, 2022).
+The youths also did not aspire to jobs that require an academic education.
+This lack of ambition is disturbing in light of Tai et al. (2006), who found that young people in the United States who aspired to a career in science at the age of 14 had a 3.4 times greater probability of studying engineering or physical sciences than those who had had no such aspirations at the same age.

-It is important to note that the youth in our studies did not express an inability to envision themselves in the future, as working class young people in the United States expressed in the study by Silva and Corse (2018), or formulated answers like "I don’t know" about their future as did disadvantaged youth in Brazil (Raffelli & Koller, 2005) and in Denmark (Raven, 2019).
-They also did not describe future uncertainty or bumps as described by young working-class Americans in a study by Silver et al., (2022).
-Furthermore, the youth also did not describe self defeatism (MacLeod, 1987) or reject upward mobility (Willis, 1977).
+The youth in our study did not express an inability to envision themselves in the future, unlike the working-class young people in the United States in the study by Silva and Corse (2018).
+Neither did they answer "I don’t know" to questions about their future, as did disadvantaged youth in studies set in Brazil (Raffelli & Koller, 2005) and Denmark (Raven, 2019).
+They also did not describe future uncertainty or bumps as did young working-class Americans in a study by Silver et al. (2022).
+Importantly, the youth in our study did not express self-defeatism (MacLeod, 1987) or reject upward mobility (Willis, 1977).

-At the same time, the youth in our study also did not describe an open future that includes various career paths and existential paths, preparing to face challenges and failures, consulting with significant others about the future, or filling senior positions (or what Demerath, 2009 called colonialization of the future) as described by upper socio-economic class youth (Silva and Corse, 2018; Silver et al., 2022; Tevington, 2018; Weinberger et al., 2017).
+At the same time, our research participants did not portray any expectation of an open future with various career paths and existential paths, being prepared to face challenges and failures, consulting with significant others about the future, or being equipped to fill senior positions (or what Demerath (2009) called colonialization of the future), as described by other upper-SES youth (Silva and Corse, 2018; Silver et al., 2022; Tevington, 2018; Weinberger et al., 2017).